 12. Santa impersonator

 Have a resemblance to a certain jolly holiday figure?
-You can earn $100 or more an hour as a Santa Claus impersonator — and you can charge even more on weekends, Christmas Eve, and Christmas.
+Try your luck as a Santa Claus impersonator — some Santas reportedly make an hourly wage in the hundreds of dollars, and you can charge even more on weekends, Christmas Eve, and Christmas.
 Even if you’re renting a costume, you can still come ahead with this gig.

 If it’d be hard to pass yourself off as Santa Claus or the Mrs., you can also dress as an elf, snowman, nutcracker, the Grinch, or another holiday-themed character.